Our Legal Advocacy Program, launched in September 2013, helps to advance our mission in three key ways:

 Our legal advocacy work manifests itself in a multipronged strategy.
 Below is an overview of our key issues.

-In targeted cases pending in federal and state courts across the country, Free Speech For People’s Legal Advocacy Program challenges the doctrines of unlimited campaign spending and of corporate constitutional rights as we advance a new jurisprudence in defense of our democracy.
+We engage in legal advocacy in the courts and before government agencies to fight for free and fair elections and hold power accountable.
+In targeted cases pending in federal and state courts across the country, Free Speech For People’s Legal Advocacy Program challenges the doctrines of unlimited campaign spending and of corporate constitutional rights as we advance a new jurisprudence in defense of our democracy, and fight to ensure free and fair elections using secure and reliable hand-marked paper ballots.
+Read more about our litigation.

 On November 7, 2014, in partnership with Harvard Law School and Harvard Law Professor John Coates, a leading corporate law expert in the country, we convened our first symposium, entitled “Advancing a New Jurisprudence for American Self-Government and Democracy.”
 We brought together prominent constitutional law professors and attorneys interested in creating new scholarship and legal arguments challenging the doctrines underlying the Citizens United, McCutcheon, and Buckley rulings.